-Within net position, 64% is comprised of invested in capital assets and those assets that are restricted through bond and note resolutions or program specific regulations at June 30, 2017.
-In conjunction with the Issue J 2016 refinancing in FY16, restricted assets decreased by 22% over the prior fiscal year while unrestricted assets increased to \$61.8M.
-The increase in unrestricted net assets relates to \$47M of historical defaulted education loan notes receivable reclassified from restricted net assets upon the defeasance of all outstanding bonds in the Issue E trust in FY16.
+Within net position, 57% is comprised of net investment in capital assets and those assets that are restricted through bond and note resolutions or program specific regulations at June 30, 2018.
+Unrestricted net position increased by 30.8% to \$99.5M in FY18 due to \$5M of historical defaulted education loan notes receivable reclassified from restricted net position upon the refunding of Issue H trust in FY18 and effective portfolio performance in the structured finance trusts.